Donald Trump sues CBS over Kamala Harris '60 Minutes' interview - ExBulletin

 Donald Trump sues CBS over Kamala Harris '60 Minutes' interview

-The complaint, filed in federal court for the Northern District of Texas, alleges that the network aired two different responses from Harris responding to a question about the war between Israel and Hamas in Gaza.
+Trump has called Harris “a very low IQ person” and the lawsuit is the latest late-campaign attack on her syntax.
+The latest filing appears intended to highlight some of Trump's attacks on Harris and the media.
+It includes some of his posts on Truth Social following the 60 Minutes interview, including one in which he called Harris a “moron.”
+The trial distorts the dates of the Face the Nation and 60 Minutes shows by one day.

-The version aired on 60 Minutes on October 6 did not include what the lawsuit calls a response from Harris about the Biden administration's influence on Israel's conduct of the war.
+The former president has repeatedly filed lawsuits against the media, seeking to draw attention to what he sees as media injustice, only to have judges dismiss the complaints.
+These include Trump's lawsuits against the New York Times and CNN.

-Former President Trump's repeated claims against 60 Minutes are false, a CBS News spokesperson said.
-The lawsuit Trump filed today against CBS is completely without merit and we will vigorously defend it.
+CBS said in a statement that Trump's “repeated claims against 60 Minutes are false.”
+The interview was not falsified and 60 Minutes did not withhold any part of Vice President Harris' response to the question in question.
+60 Minutes presented the interview accurately to inform the public, not to mislead them.
+Trump's lawsuit against CBS is completely without merit and we will vigorously defend it.

-Trump and Harris face off in what polls show will be a tight race ahead of Tuesday's U.S. presidential election.
+As Trump continued to blast the channel, the show told viewers that Harris' two different responses were all an answer to the same question.

-The suit demanded a jury trial and about $10 billion in damages, according to the filing.
-It alleges violations of a Texas law prohibiting deceptive acts in the conduct of business.
+In a statement, the show said: “Same question.
+Same answer.
+But a different part of the answer.
+Networks routinely cut interviews to fit segment length.
+Fox News, for example, cut out part of Trump's town hall with Harris Faulkner, removing portions showing audience participants openly advocating for the former president's election, CNN reported.

 |